peristron/LI_poster/README.md

 3. confirms that LinkedIn is connected and the token has not expired;
 4. finds and claims the next due queued item;
 5. confirms that the underlying content item remains approved;
-6. publishes the post through LinkedIn;
+6. normalizes the disclosure footer, checks the final character count, and publishes the post through LinkedIn;
 7. records the result; and
 8. replenishes the randomized schedule when appropriate.